trainline/environment-manager/docs/setup/aws-accounts.md

 -	To hold its application configuration file
 -	To securely store credentials and access keys referenced by the configuration file.
 For example:
     -	Consul security tokens – for allowing access to alter Consul’s key-value store
-    -	Active Directory service account – used for user authorisation
+    -	LDAP service account – used for user authorisation
 -	To store nightly backups of the EM configuration database.
 For each of these purposes, you will need to create or identify an S3 bucket/path that can be used to hold each type of data.
 These could all be under a single bucket using folders but we would recommend at least separating the secure data into its own bucket that has more specific access controls.

 Notes